 That means both attracting and keeping top-tier employees.
 Now might be time to focus on enhancing your recruitment practices.
-With wages expected to remain relatively stagnant, beefing up your employee benefits package in the ways that are most relevant to today’s employees may give you a leg up in the competition for premier talent.
+Wages are expected to remain relatively stagnant.
+Beefing up your employee benefits package in the ways that are most relevant to today’s employees may give you a leg up in the competition for premier talent.

 Check Your Checker

 The use of background checks is both necessary and nearly universal in today’s business world.
 The availability of online background checkers has been a boon, especially to large employers.

 Typically, HR professionals look at background checkers from the perspective of their own companies’ safety.
 That’s certainly a legitimate way to use them.
 But background checkers differ in the type of experience they deliver to prospective employees.
 Do you know what kind of impression the background checker you use leaves on candidates?
 It’s worth investigating.
 Initial impressions can make or break a relationship.